Nissan Cedric: Eighth generation (Y32; 1991)

-Ninth generation Y33
+Ninth generation (Y33; 1995)

+Most of the information in this article was translated from the Nissan Cedric article on Japanese Wikipedia at :ja:日産・セドリック.

 The Y33 was sold from June 1995 through June 1999.
 The VG series engine was replaced with the newly developed VQ series (except for the initial lower level versions).
 AWD ATTESA E-TS, also found on the Skyline, Laurel and Stagea, was added to the options list.
 One of the major advantages of the VQ series over the VG series was the aluminum alloy block and heads, helping to reduce weight.
 This generation of the Cedric was also built in LHD for export to Middle East markets.
 Export versions generally received the VG30E engine, with outputs from 130 to 143 PS depending on the octane rating.